-Accident/Incident Investigation – Classroom
+Accident/Incident Investigation Training – Classroom

 An incident can be defined as a sudden, unplanned event that causes or could have caused harm to a person, environment, or property.
 Incidents and accidents can happen in any workplace, at anytime.
 Failure to properly investigate an incident or accident, and determine its root cause, can be costly.
 A proper investigation helps to measure the effectiveness of your company’s health and safety program, reveal hazards that were not identified during workplace inspections, examine actual events, and reveal potential trends.